 ’CREATE TABLE data’ | 4;

+While the first content statement emits the text with expression substitution as it is, the second content statement indents the text to be emitted by 4 whitespaces.

 VIL Expression Language

 In this section, we will define the syntax and the semantics of the VIL expression language, which is common to the VIL build language and the VIL template language.
 Similar to IVML, expressions in the VIL languages are inspired by OCL.
 Thus, most of the content in this section is taken from OCL [6] or the IVML language specification [3, 7] and adjusted to the need, the notational conventions, and the semantics of the VIL languages, in particular also regarding the syntax of the iterators and the absence of quantors in VIL.